geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " O'er fire's bright regions, and the azure main.
 820

 " I lit the torch of war, the furious fire
-" I fan no longer, and the flames expire !"
+" I fan no longer, and the flames expire!"